swax/NAISYS/apps/naisys/README.md

 #   Auto: All commands are run through the separate LLM instace that will check to see if the command is safe
 commandProtection: "none"

-# The max number of subagents allowed to be started and managed.
-Leave out to disable.
-# Costs by the subagent are applied to the host agent's spend limit
-# Careful: Sub-agents can be chatty, slowing down progress.
-subagentMax: 0

 # Enable the completetask command for this agent (default: false)
 # When enabled, the agent can use completetask to signal task completion, hanging or aborting execution
 completeTaskEnabled: true